gfusee/seal-sdk-rs/book/src/quick-start.md

 # Quick Start

-This walkthrough assumes you are using the crate with its default feature set, which wires in the `SealClient` specialization (wrapping `sui_sdk::SuiClient`, `reqwest`, and no-op caches).
+This guide uses the crate with the default features.
+In this mode the `SealClient` specialization is active, combining `sui_sdk::SuiClient`, `reqwest`, and the no-op cache adapters.

 ## Install